 Best News Of All: Many companies charge up to $50.00 for just one pound of high-end clay like Survival Clay.
 Please note the great prices below.

 >> CLICK BUY NOW TO ORDER TODAY <<

 A Good Deal!
 Option #1: 5 pounds of Survival Clay for $79.95 plus $14.95 shipping and handling.

 An Even Better Deal!
 Option #2: 10 pounds of Survival Clay for $139.95 plus $17.95 shipping and handling.

 Best Deal Of All!
 Option #3: 25 pounds of Survival Clay for $285.95 plus $24.95 shipping and handling.

 P.S.
 Warning!
 Never use Survival Clay within two hours of taking prescription drugs.
 Survival Clay is so potent and has such a powerful binding effect that it can actually neutralize the effects of some medications.

 P.P.S.
-Please don't confuse High-Cation clay with ordinary clay which is very abundant and for sale in many places on the internet.
-It took us two years to research, locate and test the clay we're now proud to call "Survival Clay".
+Also... please don't confuse High-Cation clay as discussed above with ordinary clays, which are very abundant and for sale in many places on the internet.
+It took us two years to research, locate and test the clay we're now proud to call "Survival Clay."

 2023 - Powerful Living LLC.
 All Rights Reserved.